After-Shock/Cloudbox-wiki/First-Time-Install:-Radarr.md

 ## 6. Torrent Cleanup Script

 This custom script, will cleanup torrents from ruTorrent that were auto-extracted, but still being seeded.
-So if it detects that .rar files are in the folder that Radarr just imported from, it will delete the imported video file(s), leaving just the .rar files for seeding.
+So if the script detects that .rar/.zip files are in the folder that Sonarr just imported from, it will delete the imported video file(s), leaving just the .rar/.zip files for seeding.

 1. Click "Settings" -> "Connect".